Efficient Sparse Secure Aggregation for Federated Learning

 Subsequently, the clients will securely evaluate the sum of these converted vectors in $\mathbb{Z}_{2C+1}$ using the secure sum protocol of Alg.~\ref{algo:secure-sum}.
-Finally, after obtaining the result of this secure sum, each client will convert the components of the result vector from $[0, 2C]$ back to $[-C, C]$ via
+Finally, each client will convert the components of the result vector from $[0, 2C]$ back to $[-C, C]$ via